itskathylam/protocols/plate_lysate.md

 4. Using the manually cut 1-ml pipette tips, transfer the suspension to a conical tube.\
 *Tip: work slowly and gently to avoid splashing to prevent phage cross contamination!*
 5. Centrifuge the suspension to pellet agar and bacterial debris.
+6. Pour supernatant through cell strainer to remove dislodged pieces of agar that will clog the filter.
-6. Filter the supernatant through 0.45 micron filter into a clean conical.\
+7. Filter through 0.45 micron filter into a clean conical.\
 *Note: the filter may clog; if so, gently remove from the syringe and use a new filter.*
-7. Label the lysate, including the date and host strain, and store at 4C.
+8. Label the lysate, including the date and host strain, and store at 4C.
-8. Spray 10% bleach and wipe work area thoroughly.
+9. Spray 10% bleach and wipe work area thoroughly.
 Remove biohazardous waste from bench.